ProseMirror/website/pages/examples/upload/index.md

 PART(event)

 The core functionality happens in `startImageUpload`.
-The utility `uploadFile`, which returns a promise that resolves to the uploaded file's URL (in the demo it actually just waits for a bit and then returns a `data:` URL).
+The utility `uploadFile` returns a promise that resolves to the uploaded file's URL (in the demo it actually just waits for a bit and then returns a `data:` URL).